 Android Virtual Devices (AVDs) from the command line.
 An AVD lets you define the

-characteristics of an Android handset, Android Wear, or Android TV device
+characteristics of an Android handset, Wear OS watch, or Android TV device

 that you want to simulate in the Android Emulator.